 According to Cheryl Chantry, Executive General Manager, Short Tail Claims for IAG.
 Research shows that flexible hoses only last around 10 years.
 Unfortunately typically out of sight and out of mind and it’s not something you’re probably thinking about replacing.

 What to look for.

 Today flexi hoses come with a 10-year warranty, but earlier ones installed only had five-year warranties.
-We recommend you inspect the hoses in your home and look for bulging or rust spots on the braided metal.
+We recommend you inspect for leaks by looking at all the hoses in your home and look for bulging or rust spots on the braided metal.
 As well as these warning signs, most flexi hoses will have an expiry date printed on the collar of the hose.
 Research also suggests that pipes erode even faster when people store household chemicals under the sink.

 Zambezi Plumbing has noticed an increase in burst flexi hoses over the past five years, now around three every week.
 Over time, they can deteriorate and become a ticking time bomb in your home.